pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 ===

-``cut`` takes a (or multiple) section(s) of data from an ``sqw`` or ``dnd`` object or file, discards the pixels which lay outside of the binning regions (described `below <#binning-arguments>`_), extracts contributing pixels and accumulates their signal and variance into a histogram (the "image" or ``dnd``, which may be independent if requested
+``cut`` takes a (or multiple) section(s) of data from an ``sqw`` or ``dnd`` object or file, discards the pixels which lie outside of the binning regions (described `below <#binning-arguments>`_), extracts contributing pixels and accumulates their signal and variance into a histogram (the "image" or ``dnd``, which may be independent if requested